coraallensavietta/GitHubPrez/index.md

   - MS Word/Powerpoint documents

 To avoid accidentally adding these files, we can use a gitignore file.

+*note: To use the `code` command used below, follow the **Bonus: Set Up Visual Studio Code** at bottom of this page.
+Otherwise, you can skip lines starting with `code`, instead creating and editing your data.csv, words.docx, words2.docx files in another text editor.*

 ```shell
 code data.csv # add a data file to the repository.
 We dont want to track this!